 Hello, I’m Nino!

-I’m currently a third-year Ph.D. student in Computer Science at the University of Washington, where I am fortunate to be advised by Katharina Reinecke and René Just, and to collaborate closely with Spencer Wood.
-I truly admire each of them, both as researchers and as people, and I’m grateful for the opportunity to learn from them.
+I am a third-year Ph.D. student in the Paul G. Allen School of Computer Science & Engineering at the University of Washington in the WildLab.
+My research broadly explores the intersection of computing and environmental sustainability, with an interest in both (1) how technology can support climate change mitigation efforts, while (2) critically examining its environmental impact on the planet.
+My research lies at the intersection of Human–Computer Interaction (HCI), science and technology studies (STS) with particular attention to environmental and climate justice, and public policy.
+I am fortunate to be co-advised by Drs.
+Katharina Reinecke and René Just, and collaborate closely with Dr. Spencer Wood.
+I admire each of them, both as researchers and as people, and I’m grateful for the opportunity to learn from them.

 RDoFlow: Automatically Assessing Under-Specified Statistical Analyses in HCI